-McRae Correctional Facility, also known as CI McRae, is a low-security federal prison located in McRae, Georgia.
+McRae Correctional Facility is a low-security federal prison located in McRae, Georgia.
+It is also known as the McRae Correctional Institution and CI McRae.
 The facility houses male inmates.

 Table of contents